The infinity-category of stabilized Liouville sectors: Introduction

-First, some preliminaries.
-Let $M$ and $N$ be Liouville sectors (Definition~\ref{defn. sector}).
-A smooth, codimension zero, proper embedding $f: M \to N$ is a {\em sectorial embedding} if $f^*\lambda^N = \lambda^M + dh$ for some compactly supported smooth function $h$ on $M$.
-A sectorial embedding is {\em strict} if $f^*\lambda^N = \lambda^M$.\footnote{This is not the notion of strictness used in~\cite{abouzaid-seidel-recombination}.} We say (a not necessarily strict) $f$ is a {\em sectorial equivalence}, or an equivalence of Liouville sectors, if there exist a (not necessarily strict) sectorial embedding $g: N\to M$ and isotopies $g\circ f \sim \id_N$, $f \circ g \sim \id_M$, through (not necessarily strict) sectorial embeddings.
-Sectorial equivalences are a natural class of maps known to leave wrapped Fukaya categories unchanged (see Remark~2.45 of~\cite{last-flexible} and Lemma~3.33 of~\cite{gps}).
+We say (a not necessarily strict) $f$ is a {\em sectorial equivalence}, or an equivalence of Liouville sectors, if there exist a (not necessarily strict) sectorial embedding $g: N\to M$ and isotopies $g\circ f \sim \id_N$, $f \circ g \sim \id_M$, through (not necessarily strict) sectorial embeddings. \end{defn} Sectorial equivalences are a natural class of maps known to leave wrapped Fukaya categories unchanged (see Remark~2.45 of~\cite{last-flexible}, Lemma~3.33 of~\cite{gps}, and Proposition~\ref{prop. wrapped category invariant under sectorial equivalences} below).